Introduction to 'Freedivers' galleries

 by Mark Wilman

-The results were only obtained from a final try with the sun directly in front of me, usually an overly complex task in photography.
-What looked fine on the camera screen during shooting resulted in heavily overexposed images upon inspection some hours later, fortunately, resolved with a few clicks of the editing tools, mostly exposure reduction.
+The results were only obtained from a final try with the sun directly in front, usually an overly complex task.
+What looked fine on the camera screen during shooting resulted in heavily overexposed images upon inspection.
+Fortunately, the issue was resolved with careful editing.

 Earlier experiences included the Freedivers gallery, which was created with a camera phone inside a soft plastic case.
 These were interesting because of the effect the material at times had on the pictures.

-Lady Freediver, though only a single photo, was characterised by the beauty of the female form, so although the model's arm could have been facing downwards for a more perfect result, the charm of her physique convinced me of its validity.
+Lady Freediver, though only a single photo, was characterised by the beauty of the female form, so although the model's arm could have been facing downwards for a more perfect result, the charm of her physique convinced me.

-The beauty of freediving is the year round approach to living it encourages, i.e. a healthy diet, regular physical activity including weight training and distance walking, with a careful, thoughtful attitude in general, by this I mean anticipating consequences.
+The beauty of freediving is the year round approach, i.e. a healthy diet, regular physical activity including: swimming at a pool, weight training and distance walking together with a naturally cultivated thoughtful attitude.